binarysculptor/wallet/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Liberty Core release.
+The project leader is the release manager for each Liberty Coin release.

 Copyright
 ---------